 - Thesis for master’s degree (one year) in Materials Technology, 15 credits

-Upon completion of the programme, you will be awarded a Master of Science (one year) in Materials Engineering.
+Upon completion of the programme, you will be awarded a Master of Science (one year) in Materials Technology.

 Dalarna is an amazing place to live and study.
 The changing seasons and the natural beauty of the region invite you to experience the outdoors in ways that will complement your study time: skiing on forest tracks, hiking in mountains, and ice-skating on frozen lakes are just a few activities.